 What about tough stains?

-Stain clean-up is probably the toughest part of doing Baby’s laundry (even though he couldn’t care less about a little stray milk).
+Stain clean-up is probably the toughest part of doing Baby’s laundry (even though they couldn’t care less about a little stray milk).
 Oily and greasy stains like baby oil are best taken on using cornstarch or talcum powder, followed by a combination solvent.
 To get rid of fruit and vegetable stains, flush with cool water and soak in a mixture of rubbing alcohol and water then wash as usual.
 Protein stains such as poop, breast milk and spit up can be fixed using a plain water soak and an enzyme cleaner.
 Urine stains need an ammonia soak, but be sure not to mix this with chlorine bleach as this is toxic.

 The bottom line